-The date of the election, the hours that polls are open, and the polling locations are all basic pieces of information that must be known to ensure successful voting.
-These very basic details are easy to overlook, but remember that many low-income renters might be new to voting and need to be reminded.
+Ensure that voters know the date of the election, the hours that polls are open, and where to find their polling locations.
 Always educate your targeted voters in advance about the basics, and make sure these details are included in your materials, mailings, campaign emails, or other outreach:

-- ☑ The date of the election
+- \square The date of the election

 - ☑ Polling location If you are organizing your voter education efforts across many voting precincts, then include resources such as vote.org or vote411.org where voters can look up their polling location.

 - ☑ Hours of polling locations

 - ☑ Identification requirements